-FD/LG Handbook 2.3B 6/4/03, 4/1/09 D. All family child care home operators, including substitutes, employees and volunteers, must comply with the home's written disciplinary and expulsion policies.
-6/4/03, 4/1/09 FD/LG Handbook 2.3E E. A copy of the written disciplinary and expulsion policies must be available for review by parents or legal guardian and the licensing authority.
-Providers must have a comprehensive discipline policy that includes developmentally appropriate social- emotional and behavioral health promotion practices as well as discipline and intervention procedures that provide specific guidance on what child care personnel should do to prevent and respond to challenging behaviors.
+FD/LF Handbook 2.3B 6/4/03, 4/1/09

+D. All family child care home operators, including substitutes, employees and volunteers, must comply with the home's written disciplinary and expulsion policies.

+E. A copy of the written disciplinary and expulsion policies must be available for review by parents or legal guardian and the licensing authority.
+Providers must have a comprehensive discipline policy that includes developmentally appropriate social-emotional and behavioral health promotion practices as well as discipline and intervention procedures that provide specific guidance on what child care personnel should do to prevent and respond to challenging behaviors.
 Preventative and discipline practices should be used as learning opportunities to guide children's behavior development.
 A copy of a changed Discipline Policy shall be submitted to the Child Care Licensing Program at the time it is changed and be available for review.

-FD/LG Handbook 2.3 F F. The following discipline techniques shall be prohibited in the home: The use of corporal punishment.
-Including but not limited to: Hitting, spanking, shaking, slapping, twisting, pulling, squeezing or biting; Demanding excessive physical exercise, excessive rest, or strenuous or bizarre postures; Compelling a child to eat or have in his/her mouth soap, food, spices, or foreign substances; Exposing a child to extreme temperatures; Rough or harsh handling of children, including but not limited to: lifting or jerking by one or both arms; pushing; forcing or restricting movement; lifting or moving by grasping clothing; covering a child's head; Isolating a child in an adjacent room, hallway, closet, darkened area, play area, or any other area where the child cannot be seen or supervised; Binding, tying or restrict movement, or taping the mouth; Using or withholding food or beverages as punishment; Toilet learning/training methods that punish, demean, or humiliate a child; Any form of emotional abuse, including rejecting, terrorizing, extended ignoring, isolating, or corrupting a child; Abusive, profane or sarcastic language or verbal abuse, threats, or derogatory remarks in front of the child or about the child or child's family; Place a child in a crib/portable crib for a time-out or for disciplinary reasons.
-Providers that acro for infants must have a written policy and propodure to identify and
+FD/LF Handbook 2.3 F

+F. The following discipline techniques shall be prohibited in the home:

+- 1. The use of corporal punishment.
+Including but not limited to: - Hitting, spanking, shaking, slapping, twisting, pulling, squeezing or biting; - Demanding excessive physical exercise, excessive rest, or strenuous or bizarre postures; - Compelling a child to eat or have in his/her mouth soap, food, spices, or foreign substances; - Exposing a child to extreme temperatures; - Rough or harsh handling of children, including but not limited to: lifting or jerking by one or both arms; pushing; forcing or restricting movement; lifting or moving by grasping clothing; covering a child's head; - 2.
+Isolating a child in an adjacent room, hallway, closet, darkened area, play area, or any other area where the child cannot be seen or supervised; - 3.
+Binding, tying or restrict movement, or taping the mouth; - 4.
+Using or withholding food or beverages as punishment; - 5.
+Toilet learning/training methods that punish, demean, or humiliate a child; - 6.
+Any form of emotional abuse, including rejecting, terrorizing, extended ignoring, isolating, or corrupting a child; - 7.
+Any abuse or maltreatment of a child; - 8.
+Abusive, profane or sarcastic language or verbal abuse, threats, or derogatory remarks in front of the child or about the child or child's family; - 9.
+Place a child in a crib/portable crib for a time-out or for disciplinary reasons.

-FD/LG Handbook 2.3 G G. Providers that care for infants must have a written policy and procedure to identify and prevent shaken baby syndrome and abusive head trauma.
+FD/LF Handbook 2.3 G

+G. Providers that care for infants must have a written policy and procedure to identify and prevent shaken baby syndrome and abusive head trauma.
 The policy and procedures must require completion of the safe sleep training by child care personnel, as outlined in section 5.2.1.